actions-marketplace-validations/roc_link-checker/README.md

-# Broken link check action
+# Broken link checker action 🕵️‍♂️

-This action uses: https://github.com/stevenvachon/broken-link-checker and is based on [the lychee link checker action](https://github.com/lycheeverse/lychee-action) and https://github.com/celinekurpershoek/link-checker

 Find broken links in your website.

+This action uses the node based [broken-link-checker](https://github.com/stevenvachon/broken-link-checker) and is heavily based on [the lychee link checker action](https://github.com/lycheeverse/lychee-action) and [celinekurpershoek's link checker action](https://github.com/celinekurpershoek/link-checker).

 ## How to use

-Create a new file in your repository .github/workflows/action.yml.
+Create a new file in your repository .github/workflows/find-broken-links.yml.

 ### Add link checking on push